-In the wake of the Germanwings Flight 9525 tragedy, safety regulations must be put into place to monitor a pilots mental stability.
+In the wake of the Germanwings Flight 9525 tragedy, safety regulations must be put into place to monitor a pilot's mental stability.

 It is now all but certain that 150 lives were destroyed by a mentally deranged co-pilot who commandeered the Germanwings Airbus A320 and intentionally crashed it into the side of a mountain at top speed.
-The argument rages that it is impossible to continually screen every commercial pilot in the world for mental illness, or to monitor his or her medication with enough frequency to catch a budding lunatic.
+The argument rages that it is impossible to continually screen every commercial pilot in the world for mental illness or to monitor his or her medication with enough frequency to catch a budding lunatic.

 Surely, much can be done to better screen and monitor professional pilots.
-For instance, perhaps it should be a condition of employment that the applicant pilot waive his or her right to privacy over their medical records to the extent that a pilot seeks treatment for an illness that could affect the ability to fly safely.
+For instance, perhaps it should be a condition of employment that the applicant pilot waives his or her right to privacy over their medical records to the extent that a pilot seeks treatment for an illness that could affect the ability to fly safely.
 Perhaps we need to create rules that require doctors to notify airline employers if they ground a pilot due to a condition, or treatment, that could presage an unsafe condition.
 These conditions could be drowsiness, treatment that impairs judgment or creates a risk of suicidal thinking; if a doctor wrote a note, as one did for co-pilot Andreas Lubitz, saying the pilot was unfit to fly, shouldn’t it be mandatory that the doctor notify the airline of his opinion immediately?

 It is all but a foregone conclusion that airlines will, belatedly and all over the world, require that at least two persons be in the cockpit at all times.
 One of whom must be qualified to fly the airplane; the other is just a monitor and could be any crew member.
 This will, at least, lower the odds that one delusional pilot can lock out the other pilot and crash the airplane without a fight.